-The question in the title of this post was prompted by a user question on our Oklahoma law forum.
-He wanted to know if there is any technicality that protects a person if he or she is involved in a sexual relationship with a person who says he or she is of legal age to consent, but in actuality is too young to provide legal consent.
+The question in the title of this post was prompted by a question to our attorneys.
+The individual wanted to know if there is any technicality that protects a person if he or she is involved in a sexual relationship with a person who says he or she is of legal age to consent, but in actuality is too young to provide legal consent.

 The user asked: "Is there a loophole in Oklahoma Law if the girl you just had sex with promised you that she was 16.
 Mabye she told everyone at the party she was 16 or was even driving a car, which one would assume would be proof that she was that age.
 It seems that your 'intent' was not to have sex with an underage girl, and intent is an important factor in criminal blame.
 Would you still be on the hook if all evidence indicated she was not jail bait?"
 It is a reasonable question.